pschatzmann/TinyFTPClient/README.md

 - [Class Documentation](https://pschatzmann.github.io/TinyFTPClient/docs/html/annotated.html)

+## Support

+Please read the documentation first and check the issues and discussions before posting any new ones on Github.

+Open issues only for bugs and if it is not a bug, use a discussion: Provide enough information about
+- the selected scenario/sketch
+- what exactly you are trying to do
+- your hardware
+- your software version (from the Boards Manager) and library versions
+- what exactly your problem is

+to enable others to understand and reproduce your issue.

+Finally, __don't__ send me any e-mails or post questions on my personal website!

 ## Installation

 You can download the library as zip and call include Library -> zip library.
 Or you can git clone this project into the Arduino libraries folder e.g. with